pelithne/k8s/workshop.md

 docker build -t azure-vote-front ./azure-vote
 ```

-### Test the application locally
+### Test the application on your dev machine

 First you need to start the application again, on your local machine using docker.

 ````
-docker run -d --name azure-vote-back --net mynet redis docker run --name azure-vote-front -d -p 8080:80 --net mynet -e "REDIS=azure-vote-back" azure-vote-front
+docker run -d --name azure-vote-back --net mynet redis docker run --name azure-vote-front -d -p 80:80 --net mynet -e "REDIS=azure-vote-back" azure-vote-front
 ````

-Then, to verify that the updated container image shows your changes, open a local web browser to http://localhost:8080.
+Then, to verify that the updated container image shows your changes, open a local web browser to http://<Public VM address>.

 ![Image of Kubernetes cluster on Azure](./media/vote-app-updated.png)